Same-Day Loans: What They Are And How They Work

-Pawn shop loans require being willing to offer up a valuable item as collateral in the pawn shop.
-The item continues to be held as collateral until the borrower repays the loan.
-If they can’t, the shop owner can resell the item in the store to recoup their money.
-Like title loans, there's no credit check – and you can lose your item for good if you default.
-APR on these loans can be over 200% but will depend on the lender, and repayment terms may vary between pawn shops.
+Borrowers with valuable collateral can offer it to a pawn shop in exchange for a loan.
+The shop holds the item until the borrower repays the loan.
+If the borrower defaults, the shop can resell the item in the store to recoup the loan cost.
+Like title loans, there's no credit check, and you risk losing your collateral if you can't afford the loan.
+APR on these loans can be over 200% but it depends on the lender, and repayment terms may vary between pawn shops.

 0% APR Credit Card